scoppe/test-tech-weather/README.md

 ## Goals

-This exercise is the occasion for you to
+This exercise is the opportunity for you to

 - Give us an overview of your **thinking**
 - Demonstrate the **redability** of your code